rtbrick/bngblaster/docsrc/sources/streams.rst

 ``$ sudo bngblaster-cli run.sock session-traffic-start session-id 1``

-Details about all commands and their arguments can found int the :ref:`API/CLI <api>` section.
+Details about all commands and their arguments can be found in the :ref:`API/CLI <api>` section.

 Fragmentation
 ~~~~~~~~~~~~~